SpenceUK/chris-spence/content/homepage/experience.md

 The Manchester Digital Delivery Centre is an Agile development arm at Jaguar Land Rover leading the companies digital transformation.
 As a founding member of the digital delivery team I have designed and lead several key projects for Jaguar Land Rover.

-Software Over the Air vehicle updates, Onboard and Offboard vehicle software packaging and release systems, Engineering change design and bill of material management application.
+Software Over the Air vehicle updates, On-board and Off-board vehicle software packaging and release systems, Engineering change design and bill of material management application.

 ---